2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

-## 3.2.Airbnb Price Prediction for Barcelona and Madrid
+## 3.2 Airbnb Price Prediction for Barcelona and Madrid

 **Analysis Overview**